OpenSourceMfers/open-0xbtc-api/README.md

 ### TODO

- -make a task that wipes all difficulty era and hashrate data (not vibegraph data) -> new table ?

  -store checkpoint datahashes of this data (sets of mints -> merkle tree ?   -> store in era row ?  no ->  separate table )

  -try to connect to bootstrap.0xbtc.io -> this is the p2p bootstrapping server.
 This will help build a list of other nodes to connect to.
 It will also provide a list of datahash checkpoints..
 Nodes which are not abiding by these checkpoints will be ignored/blocked.

- -build my own p2p engine using mongo (class)
+ -build   p2p engine using mongo (class) so nodes can share data (speed up so they dont need to fetch from vibegraph)